 Tonight, the Levitt AMP Virtual Music Series continues with a new virtual concert featuring the upbeat sounds of California’s Central Valley Latin rock favorite Valley Wolf and a fusion of musical styles from faculty-led ensemble G Street Revolution, co-presented by University of California, Merced and the City of Merced – the dynamic team behind the Levitt AMP Merced Music Series.
 Tonight’s concert celebrates Merced’s ongoing efforts to revitalize an iconic amphitheater and fuel unity through the power of arts and free music.
 Tune in at 8pm ET/5pm PT at https://levittamp.org/virtual!

 Creating and celebrating a shared identity

-Located in the heart of sunny California’s San Joaquin Valley, the city of Merced is home to just over 83,000 people.
+Located in the heart of California’s sunny San Joaquin Valley, the city of Merced is home to just over 83,000 people.
 Known as the “Gateway to Yosemite,” this tranquil center of the Golden State is just two hours from San Francisco and Sacramento, and 90 minutes from the famed Yosemite National Park.
 Surrounded by lush natural beauty, Merced residents enjoy streams, scenic hiking trails, abundant parks, an extensive bike path system and the valley’s rich agricultural heritage.
 Merced has served as the processing and shipping hub for agricultural produce of the valley since its 1872 founding by the Central Pacific Railroad.
-In 2016, Merced County generated over $3.4 million in produce, becoming the fifth-top producing county in California.
+In 2016, Merced County generated over $3.4 billion in produce, becoming the fifth-top producing county in California.
 Over the past 20 years, Merced’s local industries have expanded to include printing, warehouse distribution, packaging and most recently, higher education.